House Sitting is one of the best ways to stay on budget while traveling.

 Although it’s better to get too much information than too little.
 Once you agree on collaboration, you’ll be needing a lot of information anyway.
 You just need to know a lot of things, like the location of the pet food, in order to complete a house sit like a pro.

-Make your pet sitter profile stand out!
+Make your pet sitter profile great!

-Once you signed up, you can start making your pet sitter profile.
+Once you signed up, you can start making you pet sitter profile.
 Don’t go too quickly over this.
 Pet owners really check your info before they will trust you with their pets and their house.

 So you want your profile to look good and trustworthy.

 - answer ALL the questions

 - add a few images, preferably some with pets

 - explain why you are a good pet sitter